 Mobile IP, as defined in [6], is specifically affected by ingress traffic filtering.
 As specified, traffic to the mobile node is tunneled, but traffic from the mobile node is not tunneled.
 This results in packets from the mobile node(s) which have source addresses that do not match with the network where the station is attached.
-The Mobile IP Working Group is addressing this problem by specifying "reverse tunnels" in [7].
-This work in progress provides a method for the data transmitted from the mobile node to be tunneled to the home agent before transmission to the Internet.
+To accommodate Ingress Filtering and other concerns, the Mobile IP Working Group developed a methodology for "reverse tunnels", specified in [7].
+This provides a method for the data transmitted by the mobile node to be tunneled to the home agent before transmission to the Internet.
 There are additional benefits to the reverse tunneling scheme, including better handling of multicast traffic.
 Those implementing mobile IP systems are encouraged to implement this method of reverse tunneling.